Unbelievable Shows What A Rape Kit Looks Like

 Rape kits are conducted by a trained healthcare professional.
 They will have a title such as a Sexual Assault Nurse Examiner (SANE), Sexual Assault Forensic Examiners (SAFEs), or Sexual Assault Examiners (SAEs).

 Many hospitals and healthcare facilities do not have anyone on staff who is trained to conduct a rape kit — something activists are trying to change — so survivors are sometimes asked to go to another hospital for the exam.
-Survivors can call the Rape Crisis National freephone helpline (0808 802 9999) for help finding a facility that has trained staff members.
+Survivors can visit Shelter Space if they are in need of crisis support.

+The U.S. Violence Against Women Act prohibits states from charging people of any gender for a sexual assault forensic exam if the sate wants to remain eligible for anti-crime grant funding.
+Despite this, many survivors report receiving a heavy bill anyway.
+RAINN notes that if you do receive a bill, you should contact a local sexual assault service provider for help.

+If the person getting the rape kit is a minor, the healthcare provider may be obligated to report it to law enforcement, depending on the state.
+If the person is an adult, the healthcare provider may share information about how to report the assault to law enforcement.
+Adults (and minors in some U.S. states) will not be required to report the assault or to press charges — that will be their choice.

 Advertisement